 In most of descriptions and examples, C# is used as the target language.
-If a feature may work differently depending on which of the supported languages you use, the languages where this feature is available are listed in the lower part of the corresponding help topic page.
+Some features may not be available or may work differently in other supported languages.
+Supported languages are often listed in the lower part of feature topics.
 Instructions and examples for specific languages are available in the ReSharper by Language section.

 You can also study the matrix of features and supported languages in the ReSharper Features in Different Languages topic.

 Keyboard shortcuts and command aliases

 ReSharper provides two default shortcut schemes.
-Therefore, in this help system, you can adjust keyboard shortcuts displayed to you depending on the scheme that you prefer to use in the product.
+Therefore, in this help system, you can adjust keyboard shortcuts displayed within the help content depending on the scheme that you prefer to use in the product.

 To select the shortcut scheme for help pages, use the selector in the upper right corner of a page.
-This selector only appears if at least one adjustable shortcut is displayed in the content.
+This selector only appears if at least one adjustable shortcut is displayed in the page.

 Note that some commands may not be available from the main menu or may not have a default shortcut.

 If you want to assign a custom shortcut to a command, you can use the command alias to find the command in Visual Studio options.
 For more information, see Configuring Keyboard Shortcuts.
 Command aliases for all ReSharper commands are also listed on the Default Keyboard Shortcut Schemes page.